apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ukraine attacks Russia with 144 drones, killing one and closing airports**
+**SpaceX set to launch billionaire's private crew on breakthrough spacewalk mission**

-You can read more about it [here](https://www.reuters.com/world/europe/russia-destroys-ukraine-launched-drone-flying-towards-moscow-mayor-says-2024-09-09/).
+You can read more about it [here](https://www.reuters.com/technology/space/spacex-set-launch-billionaires-private-crew-breakthrough-spacewalk-mission-2024-09-10/).

 ## Requirements
 - Python 3.8